 For longer distances, the first requirement is the existence of an unobstructed line of sight between the transmitter and the receiver.
-For very long path the earth curvature is an obstacle that must be cleared, but the trajectory of the radio beam is not strictly a straight line due to the bending of the rays as a consequence of nonuniformities of the atmosphere.
+For very long paths, the earth curvature is an obstacle that must be cleared, but the trajectory of the radio beam is not strictly a straight line due to the bending of the rays as a consequence of nonuniformities of the atmosphere.
 Most of the time this bending will mean that the radio horizon extends further than the optical horizon.
-Another factor to be considered is that the Fresnel zone (the volume around the optical line) must be unencumbered from obstacles for the maximum signal to be captured at the receiver.
-The size of the Fresnel ellipsoid grows with the distance between the end points and with the wavelength of the signal, which in turn is inversely proportional to the frequency.